 Where do you need Guitar Teachers?

-We’ll connect you with the best Guitar Teachers in Dallas in minutes.
+You’ll find the best Guitar Teachers near you on Bark.
 Start your search and get free quotes today!

 There’s no pressure to hire, so you can compare profiles, read previous reviews and ask for more information before you make your decision.

 We’ll help you find Guitar Teachers in Texas.
 Help us refine your search by telling us your requirements and we’ll contact service providers in your area to help you.

 You’ll receive free quotes from professionals in Texas and get quick notifications via our website or app.
 We make sure we do the leg work for you!

 Pick from some of the best providers in your area.
 With easy access to reviews and direct contact with Guitar Teachers, you can be confident with your choice.

 I have been playing guitar for 16 years now, and have played in many different settings.
 I'm currently the lead guitar player for a gigging band in the Dallas, TX area.
 My past experience includes: musical theater, jazz bands, church services, and more!
 I run my lessons based off current skill level, goals, and musical interests of my students.
 There is no "one size fits all" idea for learning or teaching music.